 - Sea snakes are usually 3-5 feet long (some can grow to 9 feet) with flat tails and scales.
 There are at least 52 species known and all of them are venomous.
 They are found in tropical and warm waters of the Pacific and Indian Oceans.
 There are no sea snakes in the Atlantic Ocean or the Caribbean Sea.
 Although they evolved from terrestrial ancestors the vast majority cannot move on land.

-They can move both forward and backwards in the water with equal speed.
+- They can move both forward and backward in the water with equal speed.
 They can dive as deep as 328 feet and stay underwater for two hours.
 It is an air breather and must come to the surface to survive.
-A sea snake has scales where as eels do not.
+A sea snake has scales whereas eels do not.

-Sea snakes are usually not aggressive unless provoked or cornered.
-Although they are highly venomous, only 20 % of bites result in significant symptoms or envenomation.
+- Sea snakes are usually not aggressive unless provoked or cornered.
+Although they are highly venomous, only some bites result in significant symptoms of envenomation.

-The venom in injected by fangs.
-Most species fangs are not long enough to penetrate through a wetsuit.
+- The venom is injected by fangs.
+Most specy's fangs are not long enough to penetrate through a wetsuit.
 The venom is very potent and toxic.

 As sea snake venoms are neurotoxins, the typical symptoms of sea snake bites begin within three hours and include:

 - Blurry vision

 - "Thick tongue" with difficulty swallowing or speaking

 - Excessive saliva production